RoyZhenLongLim/PHYS1200/WeeklyMeeting/Week5&6.md

 ## Progress Made

 - Finishing creating data for APOKSAC mass prediction by merging APOKSAC and APOGEE data
-  - Created a RFR model for APOKSAC mass predictio
+  - Created a RFR model for APOKSAC mass prediction

 ## Questions